3dbloke/sublime-undocs/source/extensibility/syntaxdefs.rst

 Sublime Text inherits the idea of scopes from Textmate, a text editor for Mac.
 `Textmate's online manual`_ contains further information about scope selectors that's useful for Sublime Text users too.
-Especially Color Schemes make excessive usage of scopes to style every aspect of a language in the desired color.
+In particular, Color Schemes make extensive use of scopes to style every aspect of a language in the desired color.

 .. _`Textmate's online manual`: http://manual.macromates.com/en/scope_selectors